1–2 spots available for Q2 · Claim yours

 How long does a full recovery take?

-For a small business site with good backups and a clear entry point: 24–48 hours.
-For a compromised site with no clean backup and no logs: 1–2 weeks and counting.
+For a small business site with good backups and a clear entry point, 24–48 hours.
+For a compromised site with no clean backup and no logs, one to two weeks and counting.

 Do I have to tell customers?